 When in doubt, err on the side of the employee.
 The truly guilty party will eventually fire themselves.

-8. Promote Personalized Appreciation & Recognition Recognize your team members with sincere, specific, and timely words, gestures, and through a variety of activities.
+8. Promote Personalized Appreciation & Recognition Recognize your team members with sincere, specific, and timely words, gestures, and a variety of activities.
 A formal program is not necessary and can blow up in your face.
 A scheme for prizes, awards, and cash may be fun, but if not carefully crafted quickly become an entitlement, inequitable, or viewed as manipulative, spawning resentment and mistrust.

 Keep it simple.
 The bottom line is to have authentic, meaningful interaction.
 This includes employee compensation.
-No one expects to get rich “working for the man”, but competitive compensation and benefits demonstrate commitment to this and other principles listed.
-Pinch pennies, and your workforce will make you pay – they always get the last word.
+No one expects to get rich “working for the man”, but competitive compensation and benefits demonstrate a commitment to this and other principles listed.
+Pinch pennies and your workforce will make you pay – they always get the last word.

-9. Provide Opportunities for Advancement and Learning Your workforce wants to see their effort payoff.
+9. Provide Opportunities for Advancement and Learning Your workforce wants to see their effort pay off.
 Career growth and advancement are important to most people, and for those where it is not, they live vicariously through their co-workers.

 Set goals where your non-entry level positions are filled by those already in the organization.
-Remember, “the devil you know, may be better than the devil you don’t know.”
+Remember, “the devil you know, maybe better than the devil you don’t know.”
 A good benchmark would be 80%.
 If that is not possible, it may be a good time to evaluate your employment and development processes.

 While a small portion of the workforce may live by the “Do my 8 and hit the gate” principle, most want to successfully perform their jobs well.
 Invest in lifelong learning for your people through workshops, continuing education, and development experiences.
 If you worry about training people because they will leave to join a competitor, what about those not trained that stick around?

 A word of caution: be conscious of the dynamics of promoting someone from within where they would lead former peers.
-This requires a robust leadership transition effort to insure everyone’s success.
+This requires a robust leadership transition effort to ensure everyone’s success.
 Overcoming psychological barriers for all team members is tough.
 “Peer today – Boss tomorrow” is a tough transition for both the leader and the team.

 Leverage your natural strengths and practice all these employee engagement strategies

 You don’t have to be perfect in any of these areas.
 Some are easier to implement than others based on your natural strengths.
-Practice all these employee engagement strategies, and you will learn those that have the greatest impact for you and your team.
-Delegate others Each impacts the other and are effective in series to bring about substantial improvement to your workplace culture and workforce engagement level.
+Practice all these employee engagement strategies, and you will learn those that have the greatest impact on you and your team.
+Delegate others Each impacts the other and are effective in a series to bring about substantial improvement to your workplace culture and workforce engagement level.